freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/record-collection.md

 # --description--

-You are given an object representing a part of your musical album collection.
+You are given an object literal representing a part of your musical album collection.
 Each album has a unique id number as its key and several other properties.
 Not all albums have complete information.

-You start with an `updateRecords` function that takes an object containing `records`, an `id`, a `prop` (like `artist` or `tracks`), and a `value`.
+You start with an `updateRecords` function that takes an object literal, `records`, containing the musical album collection, an `id`, a `prop` (like `artist` or `tracks`), and a `value`.
 Complete the function using the rules below to modify the object passed to the function.

 -   Your function must always return the entire record collection object.
 -   If `prop` isn't `tracks` and `value` isn't an empty string, update or set that album's `prop` to `value`.